DataVisHub/gojs-course/lessons/lesson-03-link-templates.md

 ## Homework

-As homework, change the link line from solid to dashed.
+For homework, change the link line from solid to dashed.
 Play around with different dash styles.